 Mechanical Circulatory Support:

-Waiting times for a potential donor heart can vary.
-As a result, our Mechanical Circulatory Support program began in 1990 as a bridge to heart transplantation and destination therapy to extend a patient's formidable years of life.
+Ochsner offers patients waiting for heart transplants the Mechanical Circulatory Support program as a bridge to heart transplantation and destination therapy to extend a patient's life.

-When a donor heart is not immediately available, the SynCardia temporary Total Artificial Heart may be an option as a bridge to transplant for patients waiting for a donor heart to become available.
-The John Ochsner Heart and Vascular Institute is the first in the Gulf South region and one of only 40 certified centers in the U.S. to offer the SynCardia temporary Total Artificial Heart, the world’s first and only FDA-approved total artificial heart.
+When a donor heart is not immediately available, the SynCardia temporary Total Artificial Heart may be an option as a bridge to transplant for patients.
+The John Ochsner Heart and Vascular Institute is the first in the Gulf South region and one of only 53 certified centers in the U.S. to offer the SynCardia temporary Total Artificial Heart, the world’s first and only FDA-approved total artificial heart.